ice-blog-header-image-Oct-2021

 Bond Premiums

 If you import cargo only now and then, you can buy a single-entry bond.
 You’ll actually need two of them, one to cover the ISF and the other for the actual customs clearance.
-These cost about $75 for the ISF bond and about 0.45% - 0.5% of the entered value for the customs bond.
+These cost about $75 for the ISF bond and about 0.45% - 0.5% of the entered value for the customs bond, and there is usually a minimum fee.
 The amount of a single-entry customs bond is automatically tripled whenever any Participating Government Agencies are involved, in addition to the standard customs entry.

 Customs Broker’s Fee

-How much do customs brokers cost?
+How much do customs brokerage services cost?
 Brokers in the U.S. are licensed by CBP and act on your behalf in all transactions with U.S. Customs.
 Using information that you provide, brokers complete and file the necessary documents and oversee the progress of your shipment through Customs.
 They also work with surety companies to obtain your bonds, and ensure compliance with import regulations.
-As with any professional engagement, the broker’s fee depends on the range and complexity of services it provides, typically between $100 and $150 for a basic entry.
+As with any professional engagement, a customs brokerage service fee depends on the range and complexity of services it provides, typically between $100 and $150 for a basic entry.

 Some expenses apply only to certain shipments.
 They include: